 Guy plays a rare violin made by Francesco Roggieri in 1679.

-Veronika Eberle’s exceptional talent, the poise and maturity of her musicianship have been recognised by many of the world’s finest orchestras, venues and festivals, as well as by some of the most eminent conductors.
+Veronika Eberle’s exceptional talent and the poise and maturity of her musicianship have been recognised by many of the world’s finest orchestras, venues and festivals, as well as by some of the most eminent conductors.

-Recognised worldwide for her unique interpretations and virtuosity, Vilde Frang continues to develop into one of the most sought after young violinists on the concert platform.
-In 2012 she was unanimously awarded the Credit Suisse Young Artists Award which led to her acclaimed debut with the Wiener Philharmoniker under Bernard Haitink at the Lucerne Festival.
+In 2012 she was unanimously awarded the Credit Suisse Young Artists Award which led to her debut with the Wiener Philharmoniker under Bernard Haitink at the Lucerne Festival.